 Gary uses them for tums and vitamins.
 I keep a couple of tide pods in another and earings in a small one.

 Two additional items I always make sure to pack are ~

 Laundry Bag ~ We always check to see if our hotel has laundry available or if our condo has a washer and dryer.
-If they are available you can pack lighter.
+If they are available, you can pack our luggage lighter.

 Helpful Tools or Gadgets

-Rather than having to go through that experience or trying to balance your luggage on your bathroom scale, purchase a portable luggage scale, and check the weight of any luggage.
+Rather than having to go through that experience of trying to balance your luggage on your bathroom scale, purchase a portable luggage scale and check the weight of any luggage.
 Tuck this small device into your luggage to use on your return flight.

 Following these tips will help make your travels a little less stressful from the beginning.
 I know they make our travels a lot more pleasant not having to think about all those little details that go into packing.

 Do you have any packing tips that we can add to the list and pass on to others?
 Please comment below and share with our readers.